Ancient Israel and Sociopolitical Questions

 First, the historical narrative of the Hebrew Bible is not a pure record of what really happened; rather, it has a history of composition or redaction in light of later writers’ interpretive agendas or concerns (McNutt, 5).
 In other words, they reinterpret the past in light of their life experience of exile for example.
 The main concerns have to do with how to reconstruct their state once again like the Davidic Kingdom.
 During the Persian period when Nehemiah led people to rebuild the wall of Jerusalem, he and his group of people were interested in building their identity based on the picture of the Davidic Kingdom’s glory in Jerusalem, not in any other place.
 Throughout this, the basic claim is that Jerusalem is the only godly royal place where the temple is a symbol of God’s presence and protection.
 Jerusalem is superior, and people need protection from all sorts of peril or foreign threats.
 This sort of royal ideology emphasizes people’s obedience to the high priests, and political and religious leaders, to fulfill the dream of a once-again-powerful Davidic Kingdom.
 This way of social, and political order demands certainly many sacrifices from ordinary people, for example, mobilizing economic resources to serve that purpose.

 In fact, this royal ideology derives from a political interest that the Davidic Kingdom should be more blessed and powerful so that people might follow the royal court.
-Narratives of kings and royal courts are in itself political stories intertwined with religious claims, for example, that God ordains only kings, priests, and prophets, all of whom are the upper-class leading people.
+Narratives of kings and royal courts are in themselves political stories intertwined with religious claims, for example, that God ordains only kings, priests, and prophets, all of whom are the upper-class leading people.
 Actually, we cannot know how ordinary people responded to the royal ideology as such.
 What we can safely say is this: the historical narrative is one side of a political story without knowing or listening to the other part of the story, which is from ordinary people in their daily lives.
 So, in this sense, the narrative of the Hebrew Bible is a one-sided political story (Gottwald, 31-112).
-Despite the lacking of ordinary people’s lives in the Hebrew Bible, the Hebrew Bible is a political document because very political interests are evidently shown in the relationship between their (later writers or editors) historical reconstructions and their later political concerns (or ideological interests).
+Despite the lack of ordinary people’s lives in the Hebrew Bible, the Hebrew Bible is a political document because very political interests are evidently shown in the relationship between their (later writers' or editors') historical reconstructions and their later political concerns (or ideological interests).

 Second, anthropologically speaking, human beings involve holistic aspects of life, which means all human activities are one way or another politically embedded in them even though most people are not conscious of such politically motivated interests.
 Furthermore, an anthropological line of thought pushes us to relate to the sociological approach to the text.
 Sociological and anthropological insights may suggest that human beings live in connections with others, cooperating for some time, conflicting at other times, and still negotiating with one another, for standing in a better position, economically or religiously.
 Politics is not a separate entity that stands on its own.
 Rather, politics should be understood on a continuum interacting with other components of life reality such as religion, culture, economy, etc (Gottwald, 7-31).
 From this logic, human beings are not naturally born but made, and formed, through this kind of power game to have better positions.
 Now let me take an example from the Hebrew Bible to show these aspects of anthropological and sociological interactions of powers.
 Amos the prophet of the 8th century BCE is concerned about social justice and accuses the wealthy and powerful leaders of lacking it.
 Amos further asks for a kind of national repentance.
 His sheer critique comes from his understanding of the social, anthropological, and holistic view of life.
 Religious life or religion is not about mere festivals or offerings.
 Rather, religion should be truly political and economic to the extent that all resources should be shared with each other.
 Amos clearly attacks the royal ideology of the status quo: the rich become richer, and the poor become poorer.

-Lastly, the Hebrew Bible is (or should be) political from the life context today because the text is not automatically telling anything to us unless it can be interpreted through the life experience of readers (Gottwald, 30).
-From the postmodern sensitivity to the ethical issues such as growing economic disparity, the degrading of human life, dualistic life orientation, and games of world powers, I, as a reader and interpreter of the text, the Hebrew Bible, in this case, am very much conscious of who I am, just like Amos in his own time.
+Lastly, the Hebrew Bible is (or should be) political from the life context today because the text does not automatically tell anything to us unless it can be interpreted through the life experience of readers (Gottwald, 30).
+From the postmodern sensitivity to ethical issues such as growing economic disparity, the degrading of human life, dualistic life orientation, and games of world powers, I, as a reader and interpreter of the text, the Hebrew Bible, in this case, am very much conscious of who I am, just like Amos in his own time.
 My own view, together with many others who share similar ideas or concerns about this world, life, and God, causes me to read the Hebrew Bible as part of the human story.
 The Hebrew Bible is a rather complex mix of mud, sand, stones, and some jewels as well.
 What I can find from the Bible is, therefore, to find me in dialogue with the text, always looking at me as part of the world – so holistic, interconnected, and interdependent with each other.

 In conclusion, the Hebrew Bible is both religious and political.
-At the same time, it is part of the human story told by a few elites of Israel (supporting the cause of religious, and political leaders).
+At the same time, it is part of the human story told by a few elites of Israel (supporting the cause of spiritual, and political leaders).
 As an ideological product, the important task of the reconstruction of ancient Israel should begin with the question of whose text.
 Who addresses what, how, and why is an important first job to do.
 In fact, there is not a single author or editor in the Hebrew Bible.
 Many writers in many different times with many different ideas or concerns were involved in reinterpretations of their past and the present, with their own voices, sometimes conflicting with each other.
 But conflicts and diversity of the Hebrew Bible are welcome precisely because the Hebrew Bible is political in nature as part of the human story, as Israelites (a few) struggled to find the meaning of life in their time and place.
 In this regard, the Hebrew Bible does not cease to be a living political document whose main characteristics have to do with a sense of life in this world, on a continuum basis both through history and the current space here now.

 Was monarchic Israel an agrarian state?
 Identify the pros and cons regarding such a characterization